Sex (The 1975 song): Music video

 Prior to their formation as the 1975, the band recorded a music video featuring an acoustic rendition of "Sex" in late 2009.
-The visual was released under the 1975's former monicker Drive Like I Do.
+The visual was released under the 1975's former moniker Drive Like I Do.
 A black and white music video, directed by James Booth, was released on 5 October 2012.
 A video, directed by Adam Powell and set to the album version of the song, was released on 26 July 2013.
 Eschewing their signature black and white aesthetic, Healy called the shift toward colour "a massive step for [the band]".
 The singer also praised the "passion" and "understanding" of Powell, whom he described as a "true collaborative spirit" that led them to film the visual in Los Angeles.
 Regarding the overall development of the music video, Healy said: "As a video, 'Sex' feels very uncompromised, unpredictable and from a artistic viewpoint, very honest.
 That is always our main goal as a band.
 We are very proud of it."

 The music video for the album version of "Sex" contains themes of love, crime, performance and sex.
 The visual centres around a pair of teenage lovers partying and taking drugs.
 Featuring sex scenes, smoking out of bongs, acid tripping and skinny dipping, the video was deemed NSFW by Sarah Bella of Music Feeds and the editorial staff of Variance.
-Idolator writer Mike Wass called the visual "eye-popping" and compared it to the music videos of Robin Thicke, deeming it "music video porn".
+Idolator writer Mike Wass called the visual "eye-popping" and compared it to the music videos of Robin Thicke, deeming it "music video simply".
 Described as "naughty stuff" by Gigwise's Michaels Baggs, Fleischer said the video serves as "visual proof of how far the band has come".
 The reaction from the 1975's fanbase was mixed, with some expressing their disappointment in the band's decision to film the video in colour.
 Regarding the fan reaction, Healy said: "I think what that is, is kids reinstating how cool they are and showing people that they saw us first.
 I get that.
 That's totally cool."